Aktuelle Sprache: en

 - Training and Examination Ordinance for the Nursing Professions (PflAPrV) § 43 ff

-- Ordinance on the levying of fees in the health and care sector (GesPflGebO)
+- Ordinance on the Charging of Fees in the Health Care and Nursing Sector (GesPflGebO)

 Average time to process request